 - Desktop Icon Spacing and Sizes.

 - Windows Wallpaper

-- Windows Icons, Sounds, Themes and Colors
+- Windows Icons, Sounds, Themes, and Colors

 All those settings, when modified in Audit mode, will be saved in the Default User Profile.
-Meaning, every user that you will add to this machine later (Even Domain Users), will have those settings applied to them.
+Meaning, that every user that you will add to this machine later (Even Domain Users), will have those settings applied to them.
 It works very well in a Domain environment, too.

 Now you can also go ahead and Install every Software you want to have available on your General Image.